Romans-I-XVI/Roku-gameEngine/README.md

 ```

 ###### ---Constants---
-* name: This is the name of the object as declared by defineObject().
-For example - A "ball" object can be defined, all instances of the object will be named "ball" but will have different IDs.
+* type: This is the object type as declared by defineObject().
+For example - A "ball" object can be defined, all instances of the object will be of type "ball" but will have different IDs.
 * id: This is the ID for this specific instance.
-* gameEngine: This a reference to the gameEngine so that every object instance can easily access its methods.
+* gameEngine: This is a reference to the gameEngine so that every object instance can easily access its methods.

 ###### ---Variables---
+* name: The name is blank by default, except for rooms, in which case the name is automatically set to the name of the room.
+This can otherwise be used to name the instance if desired.
 * persistent: If true the instance will not be destroyed when the on changeRoom(), default behavior is to destroy all instances on changeRoom().
 * depth: Declares the instance draw depth.
 * x/y: The x and y positions of the instance.